darklang/tablecloth/ocamldoc-json-generator/readme.md

 ## Usage

-After making any changes to interface files run `make doc` to regenerate `website/model.json`
+After making any changes to interface files run `make doc` to regenerate `website/model.json` and `website/model-rescript.json`.